jwzheng96/docker-demo/README.md

 # docker-demo
-A tutorial on deploying frontend and backend applications with Docker
+A tutorial on dockerizing your frontend and backend applications